Seasonal affective disorder

 Depression may also be confused with other psychiatric disorders, such as bipolar disorder or attention-deficit hyperactivity disorder (ADHD).
-It is also common for patients with depression to have other accompanying mental illnesses such as anxiety disorders, obsessive-compulsive disorder, or eating disorders such anorexia nervosa or bulimia nervosa.
+It is also common for people with depression to have other accompanying mental illnesses such as anxiety disorders, obsessive-compulsive disorder, or eating disorders such as anorexia nervosa or bulimia nervosa.

 Depression is a treatable illness, with many therapeutic options available including psychotherapy, antidepressants, or both.
 In general, the treatment choice depends on the degree and type of depression and other accompanying conditions.
 Treatment approaches also depend on age, pregnancy status, and other individual factors.

-In choosing treatment options, it is important for the patient to be fully involved in the decision-making process.
+In choosing treatment options, it is important for the person to be fully involved in the decision-making process.